This spicy coconut carrot soup delivers a dose of immune-boosting ingredients and is the ideal comforting meal on cold winter days.

 - Roast the onion, garlic, carrots and spices first before adding the vegetable stock and coconut milk.
 The heat will wake up the flavours.

-- For getting the desired consistency, you can use an immersion blender directly in the pot or a transfer the soup to a blender.
-If using a blender, let the soup cool a little to prevent damage on the appliance.
+- For getting the desired consistency, you can use an immersion blender directly in the pot or transfer the soup to a blender.
+If using a blender, let the soup cool a little to prevent damage to the appliance.

 Did you like this recipe or any other recipe on the blog?
 Let me know by rating it and leave a comment below.
-And be sure to follow me on Instagram, Facebook and Pinterest to get more delicious dishes for a balanced lifestyle.
+And be sure to follow me on Instagram, Facebook Pinterest, and Bloglovin to get more delicious dishes for a balanced lifestyle.

 Spicy Coconut Carrot Soup